BlackNet/bambu-gcode-collective/README.md

 Sound level:
 for PLA and the insane noise level with PLA there is a filament gcode file that will help with that.

+files:
+) P1S_Change_Filament_1.24 - Created by magpulx720 for the P1S.